cca-io/rescript-react-intl-extractor/README.md

 # bs-react-intl-extractor

-Extracts messages for localization from [Reason] source files.
+Extracts messages for localization from [ReScript] or [Reason] source files.
 This assumes that you are using the [bs-react-intl] 2.x bindings for [react-intl].

 [![NPM](https://nodei.co/npm/bs-react-intl-extractor-bin.png?compact=true)](https://nodei.co/npm/bs-react-intl-extractor-bin/)